Webtraining – Introduction to Abaqus Scripting with Python

 - Interact with Python experts to discuss your challenges

 We believe every Abaqus user should be familiar with the ASI.
 Productivity gains can be realized at many levels; from simple scripts that automate tedious tasks to large applications with custom user interfaces.
-This course is recommended for all Abaqus users who wish to improve their productivity using scripting.
+This webinar is recommended for all 4RealSim Abaqus customers who want to start with Abaqus scripting.